-If you want to start a vegetable garden, pick up a few packets of seeds and read the instructions on the back.
+If you want to start a vegetable garden, order seeds now and plant as soon as possible.
 The package will tell you when to start each type of seed for your area.

 Whether you have a big yard, or just a tiny corner of a balcony, it’s nice to have a place to sit outside.
 Get out your outdoor furniture now to make the most of the sunshine.

 For some fun ideas for creating a yard you love, pick up a free copy of our Outdoor Living Idea Guide.